juyaolongpaul/Bach_chorale_FB/README.md

 The files used in the experiments of figured bass encoding and conversion can be found within the folder `FB_encoding_and_translation_experiment`.

-The metadata of these chorales can be found in `Reference Table.xlsx`.
+The metadata of these chorales can be found in `Reference Table.csv`.

 If you have any questions, please email to `yaolong.ju@mail.mcgill.ca`.